Diagnosis of Circumstellar Matter Structure in Interaction-powered Supernovae with Hydrogen Line Feature: Introduction

-In this study, we quantitatively investigate the relationship between line shapes and CSM structures in order to establish a method to diagnose the CSM structure from the shape of the H$\alpha$ line.
+In this study, we quantitatively investigate the relationship between line shapes and CSM structures in order to establish a method to diagnose the CSM structure from the line shapes.
+We investigate the H$\alpha$ line as a first step because it is prominently observed in a large fraction of interaction-powered SNe, including SN 1998S which we focus on as a reference for modeling.
 The propagation of a shock wave in the CSM is calculated by a radiation hydrodynamics code CHIPS \citep{takei2022,Takei_et_al_2023} for both cases of eruptive and steady mass loss, and the spectra are calculated using a Monte Carlo radiative transfer code as post-process.
 Then, the shapes of H$\alpha$ lines in the spectra are compared between eruptive and steady mass-loss cases.
 We adopt a Monte Carlo approach, which investigates the shape of the H$\alpha$ line that reaches the observer by following the trajectory of each packet of photons \citep[e.g.,][]{lucy2005}.
 The Monte Carlo approach is appropriate to diagnose the origin of each feature in the spectra, because one can trace back the history of the packets that form the feature.

 This paper is organized as follows.
 We present our models for the simulations and the detailed computational methods in Section \ref{sec:model}.
 In Section \ref{sec:result} we present the spectra obtained by our simulations, with detailed discussion on the interplay of the processes of line emission, scattering and absorption.
 We furthermore compare the line shapes from the CSM formed by eruptive and steady mass-loss scenarios.
 We discuss our results in the context of observed Type IIn SNe and summarize this paper in Section \ref{sec:conclusion}.